 interested in the biological sciences.

-structure and function, movement of molecules across cell
+cell structure and function, movement of molecules across cell

 membranes, homeostatic mechanisms and cellular communication,

-neural control mechanisms, sensory systems, and muscle
+neural control mechanisms, sensory systems, hormonal control

 Prerequisite: None